-- 656.307 Determination of issues regarding responsibility for compensation payment; mediation or arbitration procedure.
+- 656.307 Determination of issues regarding responsibility for compensation payment; mediation or arbitration procedure; rules.
 (1)(a) Where there is an issue regarding: - (A) Which of several subject employers is the true employer of a claimant worker; - (B) Which of more than one insurer of a certain employer is responsible for payment of compensation to a worker; - (C) Responsibility between two or more employers or their insurers involving payment of compensation for one or more accidental injuries; or - (D) Joint employment by two or more employers, - the Director of the Department of Consumer and Business Services shall, by order, designate who shall pay the claim, if the employers and insurers admit that the claim is otherwise compensable.
-Payments shall begin in any event as provided in ORS 656.262 (4). - (b) Notwithstanding ORS 656.268, only the Department of Consumer and Business Services shall close those claims in which the issue of responsibility has not become final by operation of law or a pro rata order regarding responsibility has been issued involving two or more employers for one injury.
-At the time of claim closure, all parties to an order issued pursuant to paragraph (a) of this subsection shall have reconsideration and appeal rights. - (2) The director then shall request the Workers' Compensation Board to appoint an Administrative Law Judge to determine the responsible paying party.
+Payments shall begin in any event as provided in ORS 656.262 (4). - (b) At the time of claim closure, all parties to an order issued pursuant to paragraph (a) of this subsection shall have reconsideration and appeal rights. - (2) The director then shall request the Workers' Compensation Board chairperson to appoint an Administrative Law Judge to determine the responsible paying party.
 The proceedings shall be conducted in the same manner as any other hearing and any further appeal shall be conducted pursuant to ORS 656.295 and 656.298. - (3) When a determination of the responsible paying party has been made, the director shall direct any necessary monetary adjustment between the parties involved.
 Any monetary adjustment not reimbursed by an insurer or self-insured employer shall be recovered from the Consumer and Business Services Fund.
-Any stipulation or agreement under subsection (6) of this section shall not obligate the Consumer and Business Services Fund for reimbursement without prior approval of the Director of the Department of Consumer and Business Services. - (4) No self-insured employer or an insurer shall be joined in any proceeding under this section regarding its responsibility for any claim subject to ORS 656.273 unless the issue is entitled to hearing on application of the worker.
+Any stipulation or agreement under subsection (6) of this section shall not obligate the Consumer and Business Services Fund for reimbursement without prior approval of the Director of the Department of Consumer and Business Services. - (4) No self-insured employer or an insurer shall be joined in any proceeding under this section regarding its responsibility for any claim subject to ORS 656.273 unless the issue is entitled to hearing on application of the worker. - (5) The claimant shall be joined in any proceeding under this section as a necessary party, but may elect to be treated as a nominal party.
+If the claimant appears at any such proceeding and actively and meaningfully participates through an attorney, the Administrative Law Judge may require that a reasonable fee for the claimant's attorney